WavebreakmediaMicro - Fotolia

 There are several levels of testing to address when developing a UPS maintenance checklist.
 Be sure to conduct visual, thermal and load tests to verify UPS health.

-This type of Preventive maintenance plan can not only reduce the amount of surprise expenses, but also ensures that your data center will still have power in case of an emergency or unexpected outage.
+This type of preventive maintenance plan can not only reduce the amount of surprise expenses, but also ensures that your data center will still have power in case of an emergency or unexpected outage.

-Although the specifics of an uninterrupted power supply (UPS) maintenance checklist vary from one organization to the next, there are a few main areas that your team should address as part of regular operations or through a service provider.
+Although the specifics of an uninterruptible power supply (UPS) maintenance checklist vary from one organization to the next, there are a few main areas that your team should address as part of regular operations or through a service provider.

 Visual inspection

 Doing so, however, can expose you to dangerous electrical currents.
-Such inspection should, therefore, only be performed by qualified individuals, such as an electrical engineer, facility electrician or a third party.
+Such an inspection should, therefore, only be performed by qualified individuals, such as an electrical engineer, facility electrician or a third party.

-For a partial visual inspection, look for any buildup of dust or dirt.
-Dust can clog device vents and cause them to overheat.
 The inspection should also include a battery assessment.
 Look out for any signs of corrosion, leakage or swelling, as these are indicators that the batteries need replacement.

 Thermal scans